Child placement or discharge

 Where a looked-after-child is placed, moves or is discharged from placement by a local authority in the area of another local authority, notification must be made by the placing authority to the local authority's Children's Social Care Services where the child's placement is located.

-In turn we will inform the relevant Education Service and the relevant Health Trust in Stockport.
+In turn we will inform the relevant Education Service and the relevant Health Trust in Stockport and the police if there is a particular risk associated with the child.

-The Manager of a Children’s Home must notify the area Local Authority (if different from the placing Authority) of the admission to discharge from the Home of any child.
+The Manager of a Children’s Home must notify their host local authority (if different from the placing authority) of the admission and/or discharge from the Home of any child.

 Under Section 85 and 86 of the Children Act 1989, there is a requirement that residential or hospital settings must notify the local authority where the child is a resident or has been for 3 months or more.

 There is an obligation for a suitably qualified and experienced social worker to visit the child.
 This is not only to ensure that the young person’s well-being is promoted and safeguarded but to also provide an additional support back to their community.